Things to do in Mallorca

 Cruise along the coast in style on board a comfortable catamaran.
 The twin hulls make this a stable ride, letting you concentrate instead on photographing the majestic sea cliffs and caves as you sail by.

-Drop anchor in picturesque bays for a spot of swimming or snorkeling, and clamber back on board for a tasty barbecue feast prepared by the expert crew.
+Drop anchor in the picturesque bays of Portals Vells or Cala Vella, for a spot of swimming or snorkeling, and clamber back on board for a tasty barbecue feast prepared by the expert crew, as you mingle and make friends with your group mates.

-3 – Take a hop-on hop-off bus tour
+3 – Listen to an audioguide as you sit on a hop-on hop-off bus tour

 hop-on hop-off bus tour Mallorca